How printing companies are killing customer relationships with Christmas cards

 Yes.
-Every single card I mentioned in this article was received by me in December 2011.
+Every single card I mentioned in this article has been received by me from a printing company.

 The cards show that the print industry is able to make a pretty poor impression at times.
 But they also show the opportunities that exist for those printers who care about their Christmas cards.

 So make sure that your cards create the right impression